studio-b-co-kr/flutter_plugins/remedi_net/README.md

-This package is a wrapper of dio plugin
+This package is a wrapper of dio